 A cultural tour to Kanheri Caves

 The word kachori is a term used from the Sanskrit language ‘Krishnagiri’ which means black mountains.
 The Kanheri Caves is a group of caves and mountains cut out of rocks within the forests of Sanjay Gandhi National Park.
-It stands on the western verge of Mumbai upon the Salsette Island.
+It stands on the western verge of Mumbai upon Salsette Island.
 The rock contains inscriptions of Buddhist sculptures starting from the first century BCE to the tenth century CE.
 Created out of Basalt rock there are 109 caves in the cave complex.
 The design is adorned and simple being a very old cave as compared to other highly decorated elephant caves.
 Each stone pillar in the cave contains a Buddhist shrine.
-By the end of the 3rd-century Kanheri Caves became a Buddhist settlement with Buddha carvings on the walls of the cave cum monastery.
+By the end of the 3rd century, Kanheri Caves became a Buddhist settlement with Buddha carvings on the walls of the cave cum monastery.

-Most parts of the caves was basically used for Buddhist teaching, living, meditating, and studying.
+Most parts of the caves were basically used for Buddhist teaching, living, meditating, and studying.
 The large ones carved intricately with Buddhist stupas are meant for worship.
 Usually, this religious place was formed with the purpose of teaching the moral values we should follow.
 Monastic used to produce lectures on religious texts.
 These caves were the house of the monks who strictly maintained discipline and lived a simple life, the purpose being salvation.
-There were so many Buddhist viharas who had trade connections with Ujjain, Nashik, Sopara, Kalyan, and Paithan.
+There were so many Buddhist viharas that had trade connections with Ujjain, Nashik, Sopara, Kalyan, and Paithan.
 Because of this, Kanheri is regarded as the most valuable center for Buddhist education.

 The kachori occupied a huge area and each and every cave is the living room of a monk.
 There is a stone podium in each of the caves that is used as a bed by the monks.
 The huge hall houses a Buddhist image of ‘Dagoba’.
 Group worship and religious meetings are held in this hall.
 Spiritual nature is modified when we come close to nature and kachori gives us the opportunity to get in touch with nature.